Psychic89/PetMe/readme.md

 # PetMe

 PetMe is an application for cats to communicate with their owner.
+PetMe is based on a serverless architecture that includes the following services:
+API Gateway, Lambda Functions, Step Functions, SES, SNS and S3 for a static website.
+With PetMe website users can define the time the cats want to be petted, they can write a personal message and insert contact information like e-mail and/or phone number.
+Your personal data will only be used for this application.

 ## Installation

-In the SES menu Verify e-mail address for sender.
+In the console go to AWS SES.
+In the menu on the left side click e-mail addresses, verify the e-mail address for the sender for the receiver.
+The receiver will get a verification e-mail, which has to be confirmed.

+Go to the SNS service, on the left side click text messaging (SMS), scroll a bit down and add the phone number of the receiver.
+The receiver will get a verification code SMS, which has to be entered in the AWS console under "Verification code".
+Click "Verify phone number".

 Use this CloudFormation template to create stack then install the SES role for Lambda.

 ```bash